M31glx/APD-fMRI/README.md

-### 2. Selection of optimal de-noising pipelines (benchmarking strategies)
+### 2. Selection of optimal de-noising pipelines

 After each data was minimally processed, each data point were gone through further cleaning procedure to remove motion and confound signals from fMRI signal ([BOLD signal](https://radiopaedia.org/articles/bold-imaging)).
 For this, multiple existing de-noising pipelines were tested against efficiency and efficacy indices for accuracy performance.
-For instance, Figure 7 highlights the highest score of ICA-AROMA+Phs+4GSR (High QC-FC, Low QC-FC dependence) among the rest of popular de-noising pipelines for the project's fMRI dataset.
+For instance, Figure 7 highlights the highest score of ICA-AROMA+8Phs+4GSR (High QC-FC, Low QC-FC dependence) among the rest of popular de-noising pipelines for the project's fMRI dataset.

 <p align="center">
 <!-- for compatibility with screen sizes -->